Lithiksena/learning-c-/README.md

-#include: In C++, all lines that start with pound (#) sign are called directives and are processed by pre-processor which is a program invoked by the compiler.
+<h1> #include </h1> In C++, all lines that start with pound (#) sign are called directives and are processed by pre-processor which is a program invoked by the compiler.

 The #include directive tells the compiler to include a file and #include<iostream>. #include<cmath> #include<string>